Suicide Squad (2016 film): Development

 The film was announced in 2009 with Dan Lin as producer, Stephen Gilchrist as co-producer and Justin Marks as the screenwriter.
 David Ayer signed on to direct and write the film in September 2014.
 He later described the film to Empire as "Dirty Dozen with supervillains".
 While Ayer's first script originally included Steppenwolf as a force behind Enchantress, this had to change and Ayer had six weeks to rewrite the screenplay, given the release date was already set.
 This was later misinterpreted as Ayer having written the entire screenplay in six weeks.
+Two years earlier, the movie Batman: Assault on Arkham had been released with a similar scenario.

 Casting

 In October 2014, Warner Bros. had initially offered Ryan Gosling, Tom Hardy, Margot Robbie, and Will Smith roles in the film.
 In November, TheWrap revealed that Jared Leto was in talks for the role of Joker, for which Gosling was originally sought.
-The main cast was announced by Warner Brothers in December 2014 with Smith, Hardy, Leto, Robbie, Jai Courtney, and Cara Delevingne along with their respective roles as Deadshot, Rick Flag, Joker, Harley Quinn, Captain Boomerang, and Enchantress.
+The main cast was announced by Warner Brothers in December 2014 with Smith, Hardy, Leto, Robbie, Jai Courtney, and Cara Delevingne along with their respective roles as Deadshot, Rick Flag, the Joker, Harley Quinn, Captain Boomerang, and the Enchantress.
 Emma Roberts was considered for Harley Quinn before Robbie was cast.
 The studio was also considering Viola Davis, Octavia Spencer, and Oprah Winfrey for the role of Amanda Waller.
 Following the announcement of the cast, comic book writer John Ostrander (creator of the modern incarnation of the Suicide Squad) talked with Comic Book Resources about the casting, saying, "I have no problem with the casting... what I am really impressed by with all of the casting is that they are getting some very good actors to play these parts."

 In January 2015, Davis expressed interest in playing Amanda Waller during an interview, saying "I'm fascinated by [Waller]."
 Meanwhile, Tom Hardy had to drop out as Rick Flag because of scheduling issues with his film The Revenant.
-Hardy later stated that he was disappointed that left the role as he liked the script.
+Hardy later stated that he was disappointed that he had to leave the role as he liked the script.
 Jake Gyllenhaal, who worked with Ayer on End of Watch, was then given an offer to replace Hardy as Flag, but he declined.
 The studio was then looking at Joel Kinnaman to play the role.
 In February, Jay Hernandez joined the cast and Kinnaman was also confirmed to play Flag.
 At the 87th Academy Awards, it was revealed that Davis had been cast as Amanda Waller.
 In March 2015, boxer Raymond Olubawale was reported to have an unspecified role in the film, and Scott Eastwood announced that he had been cast.
 Later that month, it was confirmed that Adewale Akinnuoye-Agbaje and Karen Fukuhara had been cast as Killer Croc and Katana, respectively.
 Adam Beach, Ike Barinholtz, and Jim Parrack were added to the cast in April 2015.
 In January 2016, Ben Affleck was confirmed to reprise his role as Batman from Batman v Superman: Dawn of Justice.